 The HSE Academic Council created the Faculty on January 30, 2015.
-The faculty now unites specialists in management, logistics, and business informatics as an example in exploring these issues.
+It unites specialists in management, logistics, and business informatics to explore issues in these fields.

 The new faculty brings together three schools that had previously functioned as separate faculties: The School of Business and Business Administration (formerly the Faculty of Management), The School of Logistics and the School of Business Informatics.
 This combination has been carefully thought out.
 In this day and age, a solid understanding of the latest IT innovations is needed in order to achieve management, logistics, and marketing goals.